jcruiz/blog-old/source/_posts/2015-02-26-2014-the-year-of-scrum-dot-dot-dot.markdown

 - On Product: Keep a healthy backlog and prioritize in the best possible way in an ocean of requirements (*see this article: http://www.forbes.com/sites/kylewong/2015/02/13/your-startup-is-overwhelmed-with-product-requests-now-what/*)
 - Pruning the icebox
 - People over processes
+- Develop further the role of the scrum master
+- Releasing usable software
+- Identifying the ROI associated with features

 ##My list of Benefits from Scrum
 - Streamlined and organized product development cycle
 - Shared knowledge
-- Clear definition of roles, clear distinction over engineering vs product
+- Clear definition of roles,
+- Clear distinction of functions engineering vs product
 - Constant collaboration
 - Constant feedback recollection
-- Understanding the art of prioritization
+- The art of prioritization
 - Mastering JIRA
 - Easier communication with other parts from the organization
 - Getting things done